Our Top Picks

 If living an organic lifestyle is important to you and your family you might want to consider using organic cotton towels.
 Pottery Barn has a plethora of organic towel options that range from relaxing and spa-like (like these) to more patterned varieties.

-This towel is made with organic cotton and Lyocell Tencel which uses materials from responsibly managed forests that use 99% of all waste so almost everything taken is used to make these.
+This towel is made with organic cotton and Lyocell Tencel which uses materials from responsibly managed forests that use 99 percent of all waste so almost everything taken is used to make these.
 These are also GOTS-certified so you can be sure that the towels you are buying are really organic.

 These are constructed with a 500-GSM so they are nice and plush.
 The colors are a beautiful mix of pale shades that evoke the feel of sea glass.
 These should be machine washed in warm on the gentle cycle.
 No harsh chemicals should be used and any face products with chemicals might discolor these.